sananth12/ImageScraper/README.md

 -g, --injected        Scrape injected images --proxy-server PROXY_SERVER
                     Proxy server to use
+--min-filesize MIN_FILESIZE
---max-filesize MAX_FILESIZE
+                    Limit on size of image in bytes --max-filesize MAX_FILESIZE
                     Limit on size of image in bytes --dump-urls           Print the URLs of the images